MarritL/MarritLeenstra-pset6-1/PROCESS.md

 # 8-4-2018
   * Problem: recipes are always the same.
      * Solution: Add a list of ingredients to assets folder (or database?) and choose everytime a random ingredient to add to the query.
+  * Problem: recipes are too simular
+     * Solution: Make a requet with 2 ingredients (...
+OR ...)